In this piece, learn how she stayed motivated throughout the course and how the UI design qualification has benefited her career so far.

 I am the digital brand manager with Laya Healthcare.
 Originally, my job would have looked at social media strategies, search engine optimisation strategies and PPC campaigns but over the last couple of years it’s evolved into how to make the experience better for our users.
 I’ve taken on large projects rather than day-to-day campaign activity.
 Last year, for example, we consolidated five apps into one app which was a huge project.

-What was your motivation for studying visual design?
+What was your motivation for studying UI design?

 I think the certificate was very useful because it really validated my knowledge.
 Design is so subjective that it’s really good to be able to outline the reasons why a particular design has been chosen or why you support it.
 I find people listen to me more since I completed the course.